 You’re gonna want to mark this stop on your itinerary as this will be a feast!
 At River Valley Lodge, they prepare a roast every night, alternating between chicken and beef.
 But they also have a (may I add very delicious) vegan option.
 Additionally, they’ll tell you which parts of the “normal” food served you can have.
 Just make sure to write down you’re vegan (instead of just vegetarian) on the list your bus driver will pass around that day.
 Important: write down “vegan” regardless of what your driver tells you, one of my friends was told that there were no vegan options, whereas I had such an amazing meal when I was there!

 You should also consider buying your lunch here the next day.
 It might be pricier but definitely some of the most amazing food I’ve had during my time traveling New Zealand.
 Just ask what vegan options they have on that day.
 I had an amazing Chickpea Curry that filled me up for the whole day.

 Vegan in Wellington

 I wish I had discovered Aroha sooner!
 This plant-based restaurant is located in the Press Hall in Wellington.
 Apart from a vegan burger and vegan snacks, such as potstickers and calamari, you can also compile a power bowl with a rice base.
 That’s what I did, and I loved my lunch.

-Aunty Mena’s is a vegan place, located in Cuban Street – one of my favorite parts of Wellington (stay tuned for a guide of free things to do there).
+Aunty Mena’s is a vegan place, located in Cuban Street – one of my favorite parts of Wellington (check out my blog post on free things to do in Wellington here).
 They have a big menu of various Asian dishes which are actually not only vegetarian but also vegan.
 I had the Curry Noodles and loved them.
 Just make sure to bring cash with you as they don’t accept foreign credit cards.